top of page

 • The creation of a single online marketing platform, which is almost entirely free for all businesses and customers.

-• The regulation of products, and their description, see our Manufacturing Policy.
+• The regulation of many products, and their description, see our Manufacturing Policy.

 Explanation:

-As stated our goal is to reduce as much of the marketing activity as is possible.
-To do this we would regulate the internet.
-Anyone who seeks to buy any product or service, will go on line and search through a single (and the only) internet search engine.
-They will type in the name of the product, or their search terms in the normal way, and the engine will simply presents the companies/people with the best matches, by a simple, fair, and public algorithm.
-This algorithm will select the companies by their location, their relevance, their size, and other relevant factors.
-The algorithm will carefully and fairly distribute the online enquires to all relevant companies.
-From the perspective of businesses, they will receive a constant stream of enquires, at almost no cost, maybe a few pounds per year.
+From the perspective of businesses, they will receive a constant stream of enquires, at almost no cost, maybe a tens or a few hundreds of pounds per year.
 Companies will receive a percentage of all enquires that is largely related to the size of their turnover, smaller companies would receive a smaller percentage so that they would not be flooded by more enquiries than they could reasonably deal with.
-Companies would be almost entirely free from the cost, difficulty, and stress of marketing.
-From the perspective of a new company or sole trader entering the economy, when they launch their business, they will immediately receive a steady stream of enquiries.
-In order to help these start-up businesses and encourage a healthy economy, the algorithm would ensure that they receive a fixed percentage of enquiries as a minimum, so that they have a healthy level of enquiries from day one, and into their first 1 to 2 years.
+All companies would be almost entirely free from the cost, difficulty, and stress of marketing.
+New companies or sole traders entering the economy, will on starting their business, receive a steady stream of enquiries.
+In order to help these start-up businesses and encourage a healthy economy, the algorithm would ensure that they receive a guaranteed amount of enquiries that ensures their business is viable, from day one, and into their first 1 to 2 years of trading.
 This takes away from the owners, much of the huge stress, risk, and difficulty of starting a new business, and supports them to enter a competitive market place easily and immediately.

-The cost to business for the platform will be tiny in comparison to their turnover.
+The cost to business for marketing in the online platform will be very small in comparison to their turnover, and much less than they currently spend on marketing.
 The simple maths shows that if you distribute the costs of running the platform across every business in the UK and ultimately the world, the figure for each business becomes very small.

-Our education policy will educate all people in every aspect of business, the economy, and how the online environment works.
+Our education policy will educate all people in every aspect of business, the economy, value adding work, and waste, and how the online environment works.
 The single online search engine will not only deal with business, it will deal with all aspects of life, as it is the only search engine.
-So if you are seeking to offer an entertainment event you can immediately post it, knowing with 100% certainty that anyone who searches for your type of entertainment in your area, will definitely and immediately find you on an internet search.
+It will ensure that any private individual or company wishing to sell (or achieve) anything will always be able to market their product with almost zero costs, and it will always be placed in front of the most relevant buyers, as every buyer is on the platform.
+Similarly it will ensure that every buyer always sees the best possible matches to their search, as every seller is on the platform.
+Therefore the best matches between buyer and seller will always be made, so that the chances of the buyer selling their product is maximised, and the chances of the seller finding exactly what they want, from the best and nearest supplier is also maximised.
+So if for example you are seeking to offer an entertainment event in your local hall, you can immediately post it, knowing with 100% certainty that anyone who searches for your type of entertainment in your area, will definitely and immediately find you on an internet search.
 Indeed it is a simple consequence of a single free online search engine and marketing system that anyone, searching for anything, in any area, will always be directed to the best solutions immediately, rather than to companies with the largest marketing budgets.
-You could search for a new partner, a piano teacher, a gardener, a hair brush, an educational course, a new house, or any product, in every case you will know you are immediately searching all possibilities world wide, and the most suitable will be shown to you.
+You could search for a new romantic partner, a piano teacher, a gardener, a hair brush, an educational course, a new house, a mobile phone, or any product, in every case you will know you are immediately searching all possibilities world wide, and the most suitable ones will be shown to you.

 Wellbeing and cost benefits of this policy.

-The UK advertising industry is worth around £40billion each year, all of this cost could be saved, along with much other associated cost of the support industries.
+The UK advertising industry is worth around £40billion each year, nearly all of this cost could be saved, along with much other associated cost of the supporting industries to marketing.
 These savings can be directed towards better standard of living, better public services, and building a clean energy infrastructure.
-Business owners and marketing managers, will enjoy lower levels of stress, knowing they are guaranteed a steady and fair supply of enquiries, as long as they maintain good product and service.
-Employees will have a better working environment, and more pay, customers will find the best possible fit to what what they want immediately, have less stress as they will get better service and better products, and they will have more wealth as products will be cheaper.
+Business owners and marketing managers, will enjoy lower levels of stress, knowing they are guaranteed a steady and fair supply of enquiries, as long as they maintain the high quality of their product and service.
+Employees will be happier at work as they will have a better working environment, less stress, and more pay.
+Customers will find the best possible supplier for whatever they want immediately, have less stress as they will get better service and better quality products, and they will have more wealth as nearly all products they buy will be cheaper.
+It is a win win win scenario as every business, employee, and customer in Britain is better off.

 Supporting policies.